Do you need a roof replacement with solar panels?

 Do solar installation warranties cover the roof?

 Solar installations rarely cause roofing issues.
-As we mentioned previously, solar panels usually make your roof more durable.
-However, many solar installation companies provide warranty coverage for your roof where the panels are located.
+As we mentioned before, solar panels actually tend to make your roof more durable by protecting it from the elements.
+However, many solar installation companies offer warranty coverage for the roof where the panels are installed.
 It's common for an existing roofing warranty to become void when you install solar, at least for the portion covered by solar panels.
-Solar installers offer this roof warranty so you still have peace of mind.
+Solar installers offer this roof warranty for your peace of mind.

-A roof replacement isn’t the most glamorous investment, but it's often the smartest if you’re going solar.
-Since your panels will be up there for decades, making sure your roof can go the distance will save you money and headaches down the line.
+A roof replacement isn’t the most glamorous investment, and it can add a hefty addition to your solar panel installation costs.
+But it's often the smartest if you’re going solar.
+Your solar panels will be up there for decades, converting sunlight into savings on every electric bill.
+Making sure your roof can go the distance will save you money—and headaches—down the line.

 Discover whole-home electrification